 Camila Fitzgibbon Founder and Editor-in-Chief MontrealTheatreHub.com

-Born in Brazil and based in Montreal, Camila is a writer, journalist, producer, and performing artist of the stage and screen.
+Born in Brazil and based in Montreal, Camila is a writer, journalist, producer, director, and performing artist of the stage and screen.
 A member of the Canadian Theatre Critics' Association, she is an honouree of the CTCA's 2019 Nathan Cohen Awards (Outstanding Emerging Critic).
 When not reporting for the Hub, Camila serves the QDF's Communications Committee and can be seen regularly on TV as a Theatre Contributor to Global's Montreal Morning News show.
-A Concordia University alumna and a graduate of the John Abbott Professional Theatre Acting program, she is the recipient of the 2019 Pamela Montgomery Award and the 2017 Carla Napier Award for her contributions to the local arts community as Founding Editor of Montreal Theatre Hub.
+A Concordia University alumna and a recent graduate of John Abbott's Professional Theatre Acting program, she is the recipient of the 2019 Pamela Montgomery Award and the 2017 Carla Napier Award for her contributions to the local arts community as Founding Editor of Montreal Theatre Hub.

 Ashley Frankel is thrilled to be on board with the Montreal Theatre Hub team!
 Her passion for theatre flourished ever since watching her first movie musicals from a very young age.
 Though she has dabbled in Choreography and Stage Management, her true passion lies in performing.
 Recent stage credits include The Addams Family (Ensemble), Shrek The Musical (Ensemble) & You're A Good Man, Charlie Brown (Little Red Haired Girl).
 Ashley currently works as the Marketing and Social Media Coordinator for JPdL Events and moonlights as the resident Director of Marketing for the West Island Theatre Association (WISTA).